By Mayo Clinic Staff

 The most significant complication of tricuspid atresia is a lack of oxygen to your baby's tissues (hypoxemia).
 This can be life-threatening.

 Complications later in life

-Although treatment greatly improves the outcome for babies with tricuspid atresia, they may still have the following complications later in life, even after surgery:
+Although treatment greatly improves the outcome for babies with tricuspid atresia, they may still have complications later in life, even after surgery, which may include:

 - Formation of blood clots that may lead to a clot blocking an artery in the lungs (pulmonary embolism) or to a stroke